 Ultimately, though, Aristotle and Plato, two of the best-known philosophers of Ancient Greece, rejected the theories of Democritus.
 Aristotle accepted the theory of Empedocles, adding his own (incorrect) idea that the four core elements could be transformed into one another.
 Because of Aristotle's great influence, Democritus's theory would have to wait almost 2,000 years before being rediscovered.

-In the seventeenth and eighteenth centuries CE, several key events helped revive the theory that matter was made of small, indivisible particles.
+In the 17th and 18th centuries CE, several key events helped revive the theory that matter was made of small, indivisible particles.
 In 1643, Evangelista Torricelli, an Italian mathematician and pupil of Galileo, showed that air had weight and was capable of pushing down on a column of liquid mercury (thus inventing the barometer).
 This was a startling finding.
 If air – this substance that we could not see, feel, or smell – had weight, it must be made of something physical.
 But how could something have a physical presence, yet not respond to human touch or sight?
 Daniel Bernoulli, a Swiss mathematician, proposed an answer.
 He developed a theory that air and other gases consist of tiny particles that are too small to be seen, and are loosely packed in an empty volume of space.
 The particles could not be felt because unlike a solid stone wall that does not move, the tiny particles move aside when a human hand or body moves through them.
-Bernoulli reasoned that if these particles were not in constant motion they would settle to the ground like dust particles; therefore he pictured air and other gases as loose collections of tiny billiard-ball-like particles that are continuously moving around and bouncing off one another.
+Bernoulli reasoned that if these particles were not in constant motion, they would settle to the ground like dust particles; therefore, he pictured air and other gases as loose collections of tiny billiard-ball-like particles that are continuously moving around and bouncing off one another.

 Law of Conservation of Mass